chloes0mt/chloes0mt/README.md

-- 👋 Hi, I’m @chloes0mt
+- Hi, I’m @chloes0mt
-- 👀 I’m interested in ethical hacking, bash scripting, and cyber security.
+- I’m interested in ethical hacking, bash scripting, and cyber security.
-- 🌱 I’m currently learning ethical hacking, Linux commands, and COMPTIA Security+ Content.
+- I’m currently learning ethical hacking.
+- I am COMPTIA Security+ Certified
-- 💞️ I’m looking to collaborate on Python hacking tools.
+- I’m looking to collaborate on Python hacking tools.
-- 📫 How to reach me: Email ctremmel@drew.edu
+- How to reach me: Email ctremmel@drew.edu

 <!---
 chloes0mt/chloes0mt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.